SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 **Sigmoid Function**

-The sigmoid function is a mathematical function characterized by its s-shaped curve, which maps any real-valued input into a value between 0 and 1.
+The sigmoid function is a mathematical function with an S-shaped curve that transforms any real-valued input into a value between 0 and 1.
+This characteristic makes it particularly useful for applications requiring probabilities or binary classifications, as it compresses values into a range between 0 and 1.

 ```math
 \sigma(x)= \frac {1}{1+e^{-x}}
 ```

 **Rectified Linear Unit (ReLU)**

+The Rectified Linear Unit (ReLU) function is both simple and effective.
+It outputs the input value directly if the input is positive, and zero if the input is negative.
+This straightforward approach introduces non-linearity into neural networks, allowing them to model complex patterns while remaining computationally efficient.

 ```math
 ReLU(x) = max(0,x) = \begin{cases}